alex-jgr/stopwatch/README.md

 **onLimitReached** - callback to execute when the **limit** has been reached.

 The ***jsInterval*** from the parameters a regular javascript interval that can be stopped by calling *clearInterval(jsInterval);*

+If no optioins will be given for the  **replaceElements** the default behavior will be to replace the numbers at the end in this example with the **id**.